The Contender (2000 film): Post-production

 After the film was nearly completed, Lurie received a phone call saying producer Steven Spielberg was interested in the project.
-Lurie and Allen said it was the first time DreamWorks adopted a film the company had not produced.
+Spielberg's DreamWorks eventually paid $9 million to acquire the film's domestic distribution rights.
+Lurie and Allen said it was the first time DreamWorks acquired a film the company had not produced.

 Lurie said nearly 30 minutes of footage was deleted because it did not reflect intended themes of principles and leadership.
 Based on lack of enthusiasm in test screenings to the final scene where Laine addresses the House Judiciary Committee, and with Spielberg's advice, Lurie added music intended to be inspirational, which did receive a better response from test audiences.

 Release

-The film was screened in Toronto in September 2000, and premiered in Los Angeles on 6 October.
+The film was screened in Toronto International Film Festival in September 2000, and premiered in Los Angeles on 6 October.
 After a wider release on 13 October, it generated over $5 million during its opening weekend.

-The film finished its run with a total domestic gross of $17,872,723, a low amount even though the release during the 2000 United States presidential election could have created interest.
+The film finished its run with a total domestic gross of $17,872,723, which was seen by domestic distributor DreamWorks as a box office success.
 It earned $22,361,811 worldwide.